Frank-Bemelman/radioglobe-esp32-2025/README.md

 # radioglobe-esp32-2025
 Radio Globe using ESP32 and Waveshare round touch LCD 2.1 inch

 UPDATE 6-JULY-2025 It actually works!
-Performance is improved, few bugs, some extras.
+Performance is improved, few bugs, some extras. <br>
 UPDATE 1-JULY-2025 It actually works!
 Performance is perhaps not perfect but certainly acceptable.

 Not a small project, will take a lot of your time and possibly quite some frustration along the way.
 Just a gentle warning.